Anton Palepoi

-Anton Charles Palepoi (born January 19, 1978) is a former American football defensive end.
-He played five seasons in the National Football League, most notably with the Seattle Seahawks (2002–2004).
+Anton Charles Palepoi (born January 19, 1978) is an American Samoan former professional player of American football who was a defensive end for five seasons in the National Football League (NFL).
+He played college football for the UNLV Rebels.
+Selected by the Seattle Seahawks in the second round of the 2002 NFL draft, he played for the team from 2002 to 2004.

-Early years
+Early life

-Palepoi attended high school at Hunter High School in West Valley City, Utah where he played basketball and football for the Wolverines.
+Palepoi attended high school at Hunter High School in West Valley City, Utah, where he played basketball and football for the Wolverines.
 Taking the junior college route, he went on to attend Dixie College, where he was named Western States Football League Most Valuable Player in 1999 after leading the Red Storm to an appearance in the junior college national championship game.

 Recruited by Ken Niumatalolo, he chose Nevada–Las Vegas over Utah.
 Palepoi was an All-Mountain West Conference selection in both of his years at UNLV, despite having his senior season cut short to only six games.

 Professional career

 Despite being projected as an undrafted free agent, Palepoi was selected in the second round, 60th overall, by the Seattle Seahawks.
 He was the highest selected player from UNLV since Ickey Woods in 1988.

 He played for the Seattle Seahawks, Denver Broncos, and Arizona Cardinals, before signing with the New Orleans Saints in May 2007.